 Fermented Spicy Carrot-Kraut

-So I thought I would try changing it up a little use some of the other veggies from my garden to ‘hide’ the cabbage in a traditional sauerkraut recipe.
-I added some whole peppercorns for flavor and the final product is pretty darn yummy, if I do say so myself.
+So I thought I would try changing it up a little and use some of the other veggies from my garden to ‘hide’ the cabbage in a traditional sauerkraut recipe.
+I added some whole peppercorns for flavor and the final product is pretty darn yummy if I do say so myself.

 See also How to Ferment Food in Small Batches.

 - 1 grated onion

 - 1 tsp to 1Tbsp whole peppercorns, to taste